andreinagy/Moltin-Swift-API-Tutorial/README.md

 }
 ```

-The `TokenStorage` class leverages on the `KeychainWrapper` and ads additional functionality.
+The `TokenStorage` class leverages on the `KeychainWrapper` and adds additional functionality.
 The method `func tokenExpiredMessage(data: Data?)` uses `JSONSerialization` to check the response for an authentication error.
 Tokens are valid for an hour.
 If the expiry time is reached, an auth or refresh request should be made before any other request.
 The largest missing functionality in the above code is the token expiration time handling.